 Check out this Basket of Love from Darfur.

-please measure your gift recipient's neck with a tape measure.
+If you are interested in ordering a dog collar, please measure your gift recipient's neck with a tape measure.

 For those of you out East during the holiday season, stop by